 While you may head to Uruguay with weed in mind, make sure to open your eyes and your heart to take in all that this amazing country has to offer.
 The food is a mix of Spanish with strong Italian influences.
 When you get the munchies, make sure to stock up on empanadas – delicious little handheld meat and cheese pies.
 Take some time to sample the offerings from Uruguay’s stunning wine country.
 They have four wine regions, and they also produce olive oil.

-If you visit Uruguay in the first part of the year, you’ll arrive during Carnaval season.
-The Uruguayan Carnaval is huge – rivaling the more well-known festival in Rio de Janeiro.
+If you visit Uruguay in the first part of the year, you’ll arrive during Carnival season.
+The Uruguayan Carnival is huge – rivaling the more well-known festival in Rio de Janeiro.
 It starts in the middle of January and goes on for a full two months.
-There is no better way to celebrate being alive than by losing yourself in the singing, dancing, and pounding drumbeats of a Carnaval dance parade.
+There is no better way to celebrate being alive than by losing yourself in the singing, dancing, and pounding drumbeats of a Carnival dance parade.

 Check out the beaches along the Atlantic coast.
 If you tire of the big city vibe of Punta del Este, check out Jose Ignacio, which is more quiet, hip and laid back.
 A trip to Uruguay would be a great opportunity to try out surfing (and trying out surfing can lead to great opportunities to score some a bit of weed)!

 Most of all, reach out and make friends.
 The people are incredibly progressive and friendly, so make an attempt to interact and meet people.
 Learn to speak a little bit of Spanish.
 You’ll quickly understand why Uruguay is a country that is beloved by locals and visitors alike.